npm-simplified/simplified/docs/user-group.md

 #### @hooks:
 -- (event) `deletedUserGroup`( object: *group*)

-Triggered every time a user group is deleted from the database.
+Triggered whenever a user group is deleted from the database.

 ###### Parameter:
 -- (object) `group`